lkopacz/a11y-with-lindsey/src/pages/data-viz-a11y-bar-chart/index.md

   )
 ```

-The `.tick` class is what comes by default with d3-axis and it attaches to the `<g>` element that it comes with.
-So what I did here is selected all those and appended another text element to it with a formatted version of the value.
+The `.tick` class is what comes by default with d3-axis, and it attaches to the `<g>` element that it comes with.
+I selected all the `.tick` elements and appended a formatted text element to it.

 <iframe height="265" style="width: 100%;" scrolling="no" title="Accessible Bar Chart - Solution 1" src="//codepen.io/littlekope0903/embed/vMwPdx/?height=265&theme-id=0&default-tab=js,result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/littlekope0903/pen/vMwPdx/'>Accessible Bar Chart - Solution 1</a> by Lindsey Kopacz
   (<a href='https://codepen.io/littlekope0903'>@littlekope0903</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-This technically works with screen readers, but I don't think this is the best experience for everyone because of the vast range of the yAxis.
-It may be different if the range was 0 - 10, but because it goes to over 16 billion, it may be safe to assume that it may not be obvious to our users what the value of the data is.
+While this works for screen readers, I don’t think this is the most accessible data visualization experience for everyone.
+The vast range of the yAxis might make it challenging to understand the value to visual users.
+Because the y-axis goes to over 16 billion, it may be safe to assume that it may not be evident to our users what the value of the data is.
+It might be different if the y-axis range was 0 - 10.

 <video controls>
   <source src="/a11y-data-viz-solution-1.mov" type="video/mp4">
 </video>

-As you can see here, this is a better experience for screen reader users, but it could stand to be improved for sighted users.
+Having `<text>` element is a better experience for screen reader users, but we could improve it for sighted users.

 ## Potential Solution #2

 Another solution would be to include a legend.
-I like this solution; however, it's important to note that having a color coded bar chart may not be the best for colorblindness, so if we go this route, we have to ensure drastic contrast between each bar.
+It’s important to note that having a color-coded bar chart may not be the most accessible for colorblindness.
+If we go this route, we have to ensure a drastic and accessible contrast between each bar.

 <iframe height="265" style="width: 100%;" scrolling="no" title="Accessible Bar Chart - Solution 2" src="//codepen.io/littlekope0903/embed/WWBmWY/?height=265&theme-id=0&default-tab=js,result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/littlekope0903/pen/WWBmWY/'>Accessible Bar Chart - Solution 2</a> by Lindsey Kopacz